What you need to know about Phase 1 of reopening North Carolina

-RALEIGH, N.C. — North Carolina Gov. Roy Cooper announced the state will soon enter Phase 1 of reopening with easing certain COVID-19 restrictions.
+RALEIGH, N.C. — North Carolina Gov. Roy Cooper announced Tuesday the state will soon enter Phase 1 of reopening by easing certain COVID-19 restrictions.

 Phase 1 is part of a broader phase that includes multiple approaches to reopening the state.
 Find out more about Phase II and Phase III.